sablonier/flexcards/README.md

 ![Ordering of content in read direction](screenshots/readme_flex_example.png)

->Note: Flexcards javascript does not make use of ~~jQuery~~ or ~~masonry~~ scripts, and flexcards is shipped with **slim version of jQuery** and theter.js (because bootstrap 4 needs it).
-And no, the theme does not cover parallax, lazy loading and other 'lost content' design.
+>Note: Flexcards javascript does not make use of ~~jQuery~~ or ~~masonry~~ scripts, and flexcards is shipped with **slim version of jQuery** and popper.js (because bootstrap 4 needs it).
+And no, the theme does not cover parallax, lazy loading and other 'hidden content' design.

 ## <a name="installation"></a>Installation